 COVID-19 (Coronavirus) FAQ

-Bellingham Public Schools will be closed beginning Monday, March 16 through Friday, April 24, or until further notice.
-Please continue to stay connected and refer here for the latest updates regarding student learning, childcare and nutrition.
+Bellingham Public Schools will be closed through the end of the 2019-20 school year.
+Please continue to stay connected and refer here for the latest updates regarding student learning, child care and nutrition.

 Families can go to the following schools to pick up meals: